SEND choosing and applying for primary school

 Most schools will also be happy to arrange a meeting with the SENCO before you apply for a place, so you can discuss your child’s needs and how the school would meet them.

-If your child has an Education, Health and Care Plan and you're unsure if a particular school is suitable for them, you can talk to your named EHCP coordinator
+If your child has an EHC plan and you're unsure if a particular school is suitable for them, you can talk to your named EHCP coordinator.

 View a list of the mainstream schools in the borough.
 (Includes SEND information reports)